 By applying the Require user authentication for remote connections by using Network Level Authentication Group Policy setting.

 This Group Policy setting is located in Computer Configuration\Administrative Templates\Windows Components\Terminal Services\Terminal Server\Security and can be configured by using either the Local Group Policy Editor or the Group Policy Management Console (GPMC).
-Note that this Group Policy setting takes precedence over the setting configured in Terminal Services Configuration or on the Remote tab.
+Note that the Group Policy setting will take precedence over the setting configured in Terminal Services Configuration or on the Remote tab.